DEEP COVID-19 Response

 - If you are looking to submit or pay for Marine Event Permits, Fishing Derby and Fish Importation/Liberation Permits, Radiation Registrations (DTX and RMI), Stormwater Registrations (Construction, Industrial and No Exposure) or Underground Storage Tank Notifications please visit our ezFile website.

 - Access to DEEP’s records center at 79 Elm Street, Hartford is not available to the public.
-Requests for records may be sent to DEEP.RecordsCenter@ct.gov and requests will be fulfilled in the order in which they are received, once the "Stay Safe, Stay Home" order is lifted.
+Requests for records must be submitted by using the File Request Form and sent to DEEP.RecordsCenter@ct.gov.
+Requests will be fulfilled in the order in which they are received, once the "Stay Safe, Stay Home" order is lifted.

 Enforcement During COVID-19

 Regulated entities are expected to comply with Connecticut’s environmental laws during the public health emergency.
 Should, however, extenuating circumstances associated with the COVID-19 emergency prevent a regulated entity from fully complying with environmental laws, DEEP recommends that the regulated entity document in detail and communicate in writing with DEEP as soon as practicable concerning the entity’s inability to achieve full compliance.
 DEEP's full statement on enforcement can be found on the DEEP Enforcement page.

 Governor Lamont is urging all Connecticut residents to “Stay Safe, Stay Home” to help minimize community spread of COVID-19.
 State Parks, Forests, and other natural spaces are open for solitary recreation.
 It is important that if you plan to visit natural spaces, that you do your part to stop the spread of COVID-19 by practicing social distancing.
 Click here for the latest updates on natural spaces and tips for staying safe outdoors.